A Dynamic Programming Framework for Optimal Planning of Redundant Robots Along Prescribed Paths With Kineto-Dynamic Constraints: Experimental results

-Notoriously, quintic interpolators might generate high-frequency oscillations.
-Since the JTC has no information about the specific robot, such oscillations are likely to violate kinematic and dynamic limits \cite{Kaserer19}.
-Several techniques exist to perform interpolation of control signals and still generate curves that are within bounds.
-In this case, we exploit some basic signal processing functions that are already provided by the manufacturer, i.e.\ a low-pass filter and a rate limiter.
+In order to guarantee that the interpolation of the planned trajectories still generates curves that are within bounds, we exploit some basic signal processing functions that are already provided by the manufacturer, i.e.\ a low-pass filter and a rate limiter.
 In particular, both of them are active to deliver less oscillating commands and ensure compliance to actuator limits.
-The employment of a filter to smooth out the trajectory is also beneficial to eliminate the high frequency content that excites the unmodeled joint elasticity that characterizes joints transmission in time-optimal control \cite{Kim19}.
+The employment of a filter to smooth the trajectory is also beneficial to eliminate the high frequency content that excites the unmodeled joint elasticity that characterizes joint transmissions in time-optimal control \cite{Kim19}.
+In fact, we note that controlling the motors in the proximity of their limits, so that they saturate, reserves no margin for the controller to compensate for unmodeled dynamics and/or uncertainties in the modeled dynamics.
+Some techniques explictly addressing this control issues can be found in \cite{Arai, Dahl90, Shiller95, Shiller96, Kieffer, Dahl94, Moreno-Valenzuela, Eom, Niu, Tam}.